JL0515-440/Home_Lab_Project/README.md

 # Home Lab Project
-This Repository is being made by me (JL0515-440), because I wanted to do research regarding on how some Cybersecurity "Penetration testing" Tools work.
+This Repository is being made by me (JL0515-440), because I wanted to do research regarding on how some Cybersecurity "Penetration testing" Tools work, and how to defend my own machine against them.
 By doing this I'm creating a personal network so that way I do not affect my own machine, and any other external device.

 I took inspiration from a lot of videos to do this project, as well as, some AI (ChatGPT and Gemini) bots to research ideas, but the one that encouraged me to do this project was this one in Youtube: